neatonk/neatonk.dev/DESIGN.md

 ---

-This stripped-back, typographically driven design sits squarely alongside the sites of Kay, Cunningham, Armstrong, Graham, Hickey, Victor, Nygard, and Fowler—updated for today’s responsive, accessible web.
+This design is typographically driven, minimal, and responsive, creating an elegant reading experience that prioritizes content over decoration.